A Girsanov approach to slow parameterizing manifolds in the presence of noise: Slow parameterizing manifolds: Close to criticality and

 \subsection{Numerical results}

-Theorems \ref{Thm_hopf_1} and \ref{Thm_hopf_2} provide useful insights regarding the usage of the slow manifold as a parameterizing manifold (PM).
+Theorems \ref{Thm_hopf_1} and \ref{Thm_hopf_2} provide useful insights regarding the usage of the slow manifold as a parameterizing manifold \cite{CLM19_closure}.
 The purpose of this section is to illustrate and discuss this point via numerical experiments.
-Let us fix the parameters in Table \ref{Table_CaseI} and differentiate between Cases I and II.
+Let us set the parameters in Table \ref{Table_CaseI} and differentiate between Cases I and II.

-In Figure \ref{Visualization_Q} we see that solutions of the original system \eqref{Eq_3DHopf_polar} for the parameters in Case I meander around the origin at a distance of approximately $9$ to $10$.
-The analogous behavior can be observed also in Case II for distances between $0$ and $1$.
-In both cases the deterministic slow manifold $h$ in \eqref{Eq_slow_mnf_polar} above seems to be a good predictor for the fast variable $z$ given the radial part $r:=\sqrt{x^2+y^2}$.
+Figure \ref{Visualization_Q} shows that solutions to the original system \eqref{Eq_3DHopf_polar_base} evolve, after transient dynamics, mostly confined within an annulus for the parameter regime corresponding to Case I. In Case II, the dynamics is less confined and meanders around the origin.
+In both cases In both cases the deterministic slow manifold $h$ in \eqref{Eq_slow_mnf_polar} provides the average behavior of the fast variable $z$.